oshea00/openai-func/README.md

 ...
 ```

-If the model is unsure it can provide the required parameteres, it is given a system prompt to clarify for more input.
+If the model is unsure it can provide the required parameters, it is given a system prompt to clarify for more input.

 In a "production-ized" version of this, more checks of the input values should be done along with other error handling.